Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 1 April 2025 14.26.30 UTC
+- WIB: Selasa, 1 April 2025 15.34.02 UTC
-- WITA: Selasa, 1 April 2025 15.26.30 UTC
+- WITA: Selasa, 1 April 2025 16.34.02 UTC
-- WIT: Selasa, 1 April 2025 16.26.30 UTC
+- WIT: Selasa, 1 April 2025 17.34.02 UTC

 Kutipan Inspiratif:
-"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
-That is one of the reasons I'm so concerned."
+"The only place you find success before work is in the dictionary."

-Kategori: technology
+Kategori: motivational